-This Instant Pot maple glazed pork loin is so easy to make and is perfect with salad and rice.
+This Instant Pot maple pork loin is so easy to make and is perfect with salad and rice.

 I created this maple glazed pork loin recipe because I was receiving so many emails and questions on my Instant Pot balsamic pork tenderloin recipe.
 It seems that most home cooks are struggling with two things:

 - They don’t know the difference between pork tenderloin and pork loin.

 - They are cooking meat in the Instant Pot WAYYYYYYY too long.

 Over Christmas I worked on this recipe.
 Family liked it so much my sister asked for the recipe because her husband wanted her to make it again.
 I don’t think there really is a better compliment.

 When people ask me about Canadian food it’s difficult to articulate what that really is as we’re a relatively new country.
 And our diversity means that there’s no one style of cooking.